After a slow start, Washington’s spymasters used mathematics, chemistry, and sneakiness to turn the tide against the British

 Codes.
 A code substitutes a number or word for the name of a thing or person, or even an entire phrase.
 In a code John Adams employed, he was “Steady.”
 All parties using a code must work from the same list, or nomenclator.
 “One-part” nomenclators list words alphabetically and number them sequentially, usually starting with 1.
 Culper Ring leader Benjamin Tallmadge developed a code that looked in part like this:

 As is common with codes, Tallmadge assigned proper names higher numbers, like 711 for General Washington and 728 for Long Island.
-Once a codebreaker had decoded one such word, the job of unmasking alphabetically adjacent words became because each code word had a corresponding number one higher than the one preceding, as shown above.
+Once a codebreaker had decoded one such word, the job of unmasking alphabetically adjacent words became easier because each code word had a corresponding number one higher than the one preceding, as shown above.

 To improve security, cryptographers developed two-part nomenclators.
 The sending code was an alphabetical list of words assigned arbitrary numbers; the receiving code listed those numbers in ascending order with the corresponding code word.
 This deterred alphabetic solutions.